-- A. This Agreement shall become in full force and effect on July 12, 2017 and shall remain in full force and effect until June 30, 2020. - B. The Employer and the Union have agreed on the terms of this Contract as a basis for settlement of their current collective bargaining. - C. At least ninety (90) days prior to the expiration of this Agreement, the Union and/or the Employer will, upon written notice to the appropriate party, meet to renegotiate the contract.
+- A. This Agreement shall become in full force and effect on September 24, 2022 and shall remain in full force and effect until June 30, 2025. - B. The Employer and the Union have agreed on the terms of this Contract as a basis for settlement of their current collective bargaining. - C. At least ninety (90) days prior to the expiration of this Agreement, the Union and/or the Employer will, upon written notice to the appropriate party, meet to renegotiate the contract.

-ARTICLE 36 STAFF DEVELOPMENT
+ARTICLE 36 PROFESSIONAL/STAFF DEVELOPMENT

-Each bargaining unit member shall complete staff development activities as directed by his/her supervisor.
-Failure of any employee to complete staff development activities as directed by the supervisor shall constitute just cause for disciplinary action.
+Each bargaining unit member shall complete professional/staff development activities as directed by their supervisor.
+Failure of any employee to complete professional/staff development activities as directed by the supervisor shall constitute just cause for disciplinary action.

-ARTICLE 37

-TUITION REIMBURSEMENT PROGRAM FOR CLASSIFIED STAFF
+ARTICLE 37 TUITION REIMBURSEMENT PROGRAM FOR CLASSIFIED STAFF